ACRMGroup/bioplib/README.md

 ####(7) Additional installation options

-You can modify the installation directories as desired by editing the first few lines of the Makefile.
+As described above, you can modify the installation directories as desired by editing the first few lines of the Makefile.

 You can also use BiopLib as a set of shared libraries: